schemetrica/automating-data-delivery-odk-central/README.md

 Once we've executed the transformation we can preview the survey answers in the CKAN portal (*Figure 6b*), proving that the data delivery process was automated end-to-end.
-With sufficient data it is also possible to use CKAN\'s available [visualizations](https://docs.ckan.org/en/2.8/maintaining/data-viewer.html).
+With enough data it is also possible to use CKAN\'s available [visualizations](https://docs.ckan.org/en/2.8/maintaining/data-viewer.html).